 To support area businesses and strengthen communities, buying more local produce is low-hanging fruit.

 One dollar spent at a farmers market can generate $2.80 for a community’s economy.
 If 20% of food purchases in New York were shifted to local sources, it is estimated this shift would create more than 42,000 new jobs.

 Double Up Food Bucks is a national model, piloted in NY in 2014.
-Today, Double Up is offered in more than 180 locations across New York and more 900 locations in dozens of states.
+Today, Double Up is offered in more than 230 locations across New York and more than 900 locations in dozens of states.

 A little goes a long way.
 As food assistance is the largest single expenditure in the federal agriculture budget, redirecting even a small percentage toward locally grown food has enormous impact in local communities.

 The Double Up program continues to grow; check out our latest Double Up Food Bucks impact report from 2022.

 Curious to learn how the Double Up Food Bucks program has evolved?
 Check out our yearly Double Up Food Bucks reports below!